We’ve tried to answer the most common accident and injury questions, from assessing your eligibility through to making a claim with us.

 Q. How long will my claim take?

 A. This will depend on the circumstances of your case.
 A straightforward road traffic accident can be settled within months, whilst more serious injuries may take longer.
 Once we have carried out initial investigations, we will be in a better position to anticipate how long it will take.
-You can be assured that we at Atha & Co will not delay your claim.
+You can be assured that we at Atha & Co will not delay your claim, it is simply not in our interest to do so.

-Q. What if my injury occured a while ago?
+Q. What if my injury occurred a while ago?

 A. Generally, you have 3 years from the date of your injury to make a claim.
 If the accident involved a minor (under 18), the three years does not start until the minor’s 18th birthday.
 There are other exceptions to this three-year rule, which your solicitor can explain if you send an enquiry or make an appointment.